 In order to make the most of your valuable work time, it’s imperative to have a routine for managing your tasks.
 This will include not only writing a to-do list, but also creating and maintaining a master task list, regular brain dumps, and task prioritization.

-It sounds like a lot, but once you hone this routine, you will be able to complete it in a few minutes a day.
+It sounds like a lot, but once you hone this routine, you’ll be able to complete it in a few minutes a day.
 And you’ll always have your tasks prioritized and organized!

-Now, prioritize the tasks you listed during your brain dump, add top priority tasks to your current to-do list, and record any remaining, lower-priority items to your master to-do list.
+Now, prioritize the tasks you listed during your brain dump, add top priority tasks to your current to-do list, and record any remaining, lower-priority items on your master task list.

 As you develop this routine, feel free to tweak it and make it your own!